 Turkey: Eastern wild turkey are present in low numbers but are highly sought after.

-Rabbit: Both cottontails and swamp rabbits are present in good numbers, with cottontails being more common.
+Rabbit: Both cottontails and swamp rabbits are present in fair numbers, with cottontails being more common.

 Furbearers: Coyote, bobcat, beaver, mink, and raccoon are available.